Auroville: Legal status and government

-The Auroville Foundation, headed by a chairman, is an autonomous body under the Ministry of Human Resource Development.
+The Auroville Foundation is an autonomous body under the Ministry of Human Resource Development (HRD).
 The HRD ministry appoints the seven members of the Governing Board and the five members of the International Advisory Council.
-There is also a Secretary to the Foundation, appointed by the Government of India, who resides and has an office with supporting staff in Auroville.
+There is also a secretary to the Foundation, appointed by the government, who resides in Auroville and has an office with supporting staff.
 The Foundation currently owns about half of the total land required for the township.
 The remaining lands are being purchased whenever funds are available.